staabm/phpstan-todo-by/README.md

 Optionally you can configure this extension to analyze your comments with issue tracker ticket keys.
 The extension fetches issue tracker API for issue status.
 If the remote issue is resolved, the comment will be reported.

-Currently, Jira and GitHub are supported.
+Currently, Jira, GitHub and YouTrack are supported.

 This feature is disabled by default.
 To enable it, you must set `ticket.enabled` parameter to `true`.
 You also need to set these parameters: